 First used in the automobile industry, a QR code is fast gaining acceptance all over the world and is in frequent use in Western countries.
-India still has to catch up on this but latest market trends favourably support it with many advertising/marketing campaigns of top notch companies displaying a QR code with their URL encoded in them.
+India still has to catch up on this but the latest market trends favourably support it with many advertising/marketing campaigns of top-notch companies displaying a QR code with their URL encoded in them.
 A QR code carries some great advantages:

 - Portable: You can carry all your confidential information in the form of a QR code as and when you wish and decode the same as you please.
 You can access a QR reader from almost anywhere to decode your information.

-However, the absense of a QR reader when in times of need may render you extremely helpless and the only option would be to solve the code using pen and paper.
+However, the absence of a QR reader when in times of need may render you extremely helpless and the only option would be to solve the code using pen and paper.

-The use of QR code is fast rising and the time is not far when it may become a standard for displaying short / important information.
+The use of QR codes is fast rising and the time is not far when it may become a standard for displaying short/important information.
 A few QR code generators are available at :

-Why don’t you scan the below QR code and comment below, the information it contains ?
+Why don’t you scan the QR code and comment below, the information it contains?